kasz19/task-management/README.md

 The unit tests are under the folder src/test/*.

 About the database: We have chosen an hsqldb memory database.
 To modify this, generating a new file of configuration for the application should be enough (application-config.yaml).
+There is only ONE table, TASK, and the ID of this table is expected to be auto-generated in the table (Identity Strategy)

 In order to enable local testing, CORS requests have been enabled (So it is possible to invoke from the front-end to this application)